nasa/cape/doc/pycart/json/index.rst

 their description can be found in the :ref:`Cape JSON section <cape-json>`.

-The master settings file is loaded in one of two ways: a command-line call to the script `pycart` or loading an instance of the :class:`pyCart.cart3d.Cart3d` class.
+The master settings file is loaded in one of two ways: a command-line call to the script `pycart` or loading an instance of the :class:`cape.pycart.cntl.Cntl` class.
 In both cases, the default name of the file is :file:`pyCart.json`, but it is possible to use other file names.
 The following two examples show the status of the run matrix; the first load the inputs from :file:`pyCart.json`,